havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* T - stop spindle regime on tilt axis
 		* NOTE: spindle mode will also automatically end if stepper receives G0 command
 	* can be followed with S<rpm> to set speed
+* M201: set limits on steppers
+	* LH<ANGLE>: low limit on horizontal stepper
+	* HH<ANGLE>: high limit on horizontal Stepper
+	* LT<ANGLE>: low limit on tilt stepper
+	* HT<ANGLE>: high limit on tilt stepper
+	* NOTE: keep in mind that if limits are imposed and current postion is not within them, you will have to get the device within limits in one G0 command

 ### Programming movements (NOT FINAL)
 * device allows to preprogram sequence of movements that can be executed with one command, or looped continuously